blackbunt/docker-verarbeitung/README.md

 # docker-verarbeitung

-This container is designed to work in tandem with [https://github.com/rix1337/docker-rsscrawler](https://github.com/rix1337/docker-rsscrawler).
+This container is designed to work in tandem with [docker-rsscrawler](https://github.com/rix1337/docker-rsscrawler).

 This will rename/tag/delete Media files with Filebot.
-Use at your own risk.
+Use at your own risk!

 ```
 docker run -d \